folivetti/evolution/README.md

 the user can customize the main loop of the evolutionary process using the DSL and without worrying about implementing the process.

+**Warning:** the main objective of this package is to create a minimal DSL capable of describing (almost) every bio-inspired search algorithm.
+As such, every new version can potentially break compatibility with the previous one.

 ## Example - Simple GA:

 Let's suppose we are working with a binary representation and we want